montehurd/mediawiki-quickstart/README.md

 ## Gerrit patches

-### Specify Gerrit patch for Mediawiki core installation
+### Specify Gerrit patch for MediaWiki core installation

-In this example, Mediawiki core is cloned and, if found, the specified Gerrit patch is fetched and applied to it
+In this example, MediaWiki core is cloned and, if found, the specified Gerrit patch is fetched and applied to it

 ```bash
 GERRIT_PATCHES="refs/changes/94/1146994/6" ./fresh_install